Azure-Samples/ms-identity-java-servlet-webapp-authentication/1-Authentication/sign-in/README.md

     - **REDIRECT_URI**: The redirect URI used in the previous step must be passed again.
     - **SCOPES**: The scopes used in the previous step must be passed again.

-4. If `acquireToken` is successful, the token claims are extracted and the nonce claim is validated against the nonce stored in the session.
+4. If `acquireToken` is successful, the token claims are extracted and placed in an instance of IdentityContextData (e.g., `context`) and saved to the session.
+The application then instantiates this from the session whenever it needs access to it.

-    ```Java
-    parseJWTClaimsSetAndStoreResultInSession(msalAuth, result, serializedTokenCache);
-    validateNonce(msalAuth)
-    processSuccessfulAuthentication(msalAuth);
-    ```

-5. If the nonce is successfully validated, authentication status is put into a server-side session, leveraging methods exposed by the class [MsalAuthSession.java](src/main/java/com/microsoft/azuresamples/authentication/MsalAuthSession.java):

-    ```Java
-    msalAuth.setAuthenticated(true);
-    msalAuth.setUsername(msalAuth.getIdTokenClaims().get("name"));
-    ```
+### Scopes

+- [Scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent) tell Azure AD the level of access that the application is requesting.
+- Based on the requested scopes, Azure AD presents a consent dialogue to the user upon signing in.
+- If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
+- Note the scopes requested by the application by referring to [authentication.properties](./src/main/resources/authentication.properties).
+These three scopes are requested by MSAL and given by Azure Active Directory by default.

 ## Next Steps or Deploy to Azure